 Cultural Change First, Digital Initiatives After

 Digital initiatives are driving the most significant change within the culture of organizations today.
 New technology innovations disrupt traditional business models, and as they are rolled out, it is pushing CIOs into the role of culture change agent.
-According to Gartner by 2021, 80 percent of mid to large enterprises will change their culture in a way to accelerate their digital transformation strategy.
-And 67 percent of organizations have already complete some culture change initiatives or are in the process of doing so, because companies have correctly identified culture as a barrier to innovation.
+Gartner found that by 2021, 80 percent of mid to large enterprises would change their culture in a way to accelerate their digital transformation strategy.
+And 67 percent of organizations have already completed some culture change initiatives or are in the process of doing so, because companies have correctly identified culture as a barrier to innovation.
 “In 50 percent of cases, transformational initiatives are clear failures and CIOs report that the main barrier is culture,” said Christie Struckman, research vice president at Gartner.
 “The logical conclusion is that CIOs should start with culture change when they embark on digital transformation, not wait to address it later.”

 Culture Hacking is a First Step

 Changing an organizations culture is a multi-year, multi-step process that will have ebbs and flows as a new culture begin to permeate the organizations walls.
 CIOs want to avoid trying to boil the ocean for massive cultural change, and adapt less aggressive strategies like culture hacks to start introducing new processes and ideas into a company.
 Culture hacking allows companies to make small incremental changes that can resonate across an organization.
 These can take the form of small workgroups that integrate employee from different disciplines to take on targeted digital initiatives, or limiting traditional meetings that do not align towards digital-first strategies.
 Another forward-looking idea is to have any digital decision made in a 48 hour window.
 “A great way to jump-start culture change and enable adoption of new technologies and processes is the culture hack.
 Start with a small, motivated user group and use it to showcase fast wins and results,” Elise Olding of Gartner said.